jrdnmckl/SpaceChoppers/README.md

 # SpaceChoppers
-A click to shoot Java-based arcade game made in class
+A click to shoot Java-based arcade game made at Tufts University (COMP 86 - Object-Oriented Programming)